Information for Prospective Students from Poland

 The below are guidelines only and do not guarantee entry.
 Each application will be judged on its own merits.

-Completion of the new Polish Mature with an overall average of 70 to 85 (including 3 extended level subjects).
+Completion of the new Polish Matura with an overall average of 75 to 80 (including 3 extended level subjects).

-Successful completion of the Magister with good grades.
+Successful completion of Polish Bachelor / Licencjat degree with 4.5/4+/4 (B/C) grades.

-Applicants whose first language is not English will normally have to provide evidence of their English language proficiency.
+Applicants whose first language is not English will normally have to provide evidence of their .
 Please check the English language requirements page for detailed information.
 SOAS does offer English summer courses (‘pre-sessionals’) for those who do not meet the exact entry requirements so that students have the opportunity to improve their language skills before beginning academic study.

 Those applicants who do not meet the above entry requirements or would like to improve their English language before studying for a degree, could consider applying for one of the foundation degrees offered at the SOAS IFCELS centre.
 Students can improve their English while studying academic courses in an area of their choice, including Development Studies, International Business, Media and Communication and International Politics.